lecroc/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-The first block of code will create another new data frame (d3) that summarizes steps taken by interval.
+This block of code will create another new data frame (d3) that summarizes steps taken by interval.

 ```r